belle2/basf2/online_book/basf2/fei.rst

 There are different implementations of the missing mass squared in *basf2*, this version uses the explicit B\ :sub:`tag` momentum (here reconstructed by the FEI) and has therefore a high resolution.

+A second variable with high separating power is the number of additional charged tracks introduced above.
+This variable is called `nROE_Charged` in basf2.
+It needs the ROE mask name defined above as an argument in brackets.

 .. admonition:: Exercise
     :class: exercise stacked

     Add MC matching for the ``Upsilon(4S)`` to your path.

     Write the Upsilon(4S) particle list to an nTuple.
-Include the FEI variables, the signal variables mentioned above and the missing mass squared.
+Include the variables used in the first part of the lesson, the signal variables mentioned above (both for the B\ :sub:`sig` and the ϒ(4S)), the missing mass squared and the number of additional tracks.

     It is recommended to define aliases for the variables as otherwise the variables will be long and unwieldy in your offline analysis.